|LGV Cat C+E Driver (aka: Class 1 HGV Driver)

 There are a few hoops to jump through before you can get on the road as a LGV driver, but don’t let this hold you back.
 You also must be over the age of 18.
 If you don’t already have a car driving licence, to get one you need to apply for a provisional car driving licence from the government’s Driver and Vehicle Licensing Agency (DVLA).
 This will enable you to take driving lessons from an instructor or qualified driver who holds a full driving licence.
 To get your full car driving licence, you need to pass a computer-based theory test, and a practical test at registered centre.
 All of the information you need about driving a car in the UK can be found on this section of the government’s website.

 Once you have your full car driving licence, then first stage of becoming a LGV driver is to apply for a provisional lorry licence.
 Similarly to the car driving licence, this is done through the DVLA website.
 This time, you require one of the forms, which is called D4, to be filled in by a registered doctor.
 This is because drivers of lorries must be in reasonably good health.
 Be aware that you will have to either pay a private company to do the medical assessment and complete the form, or for your local GP’s time required to complete the form for you.
 The areas that will be assessed include your eyesight, any neurological and heart conditions, mental health, alcohol and drug use, diabetes and sleep disorders.
-According to the Road Haulage Association, costs for this can range from £50 to £120, so they advise you to shop around.

 You must send this medical assessment (D4) to the DVLA along with form D2, which you have completed yourself, along with your photocard driving licence.
 The DVLA will then assess whether you are fit to drive a large vehicle, and then process your application and provisional lorry licence.
 Make sure you’ve filled in all of the correct details; if there is missing or incorrect information this will delay getting your provisional licence.
 You should receive it within three weeks of the DVLA receiving your application.